hut6/dev-resources/hut6-coding-standards.md

 # Hut6 Style Guides

-Coding standards we aspire to follow
+List of style guides we aspire to follow

+---

 ## Identation.
 Tabs, 2 spaces or 4 spaces?